Blowup for the multiplicative stochastic heat equation with superlinear drift: Introduction

-\end{rem} \begin{rem} Note that statement \ref{ass:1} of Assumption \ref{ass:D} excludes drift functions which grow very fast, e.g. $b(x)=e^{x^2}$, which might seem strange to the reader at first.
-However, this is just a technical condition needed for the proof of the above theorem.
-Clearly, if we have positive probability of blowup with drift $b(x)= x(\log x)^2$ (which satisfies \ref{ass:1} of Assumption \ref{ass:D}) we will have positive probability of blowup with a larger drift like $b(x)=e^{x^2}$ (see \cite{geis-mant}).
-Similarly if we have global existence for $b(x)= x(\log x)$ we will have global existence for a smaller drift. \end{rem} \begin{rem} Statement \ref{state:2} of the above theorem is not new, and can be proved similarly to Theorem 1.6 of \cite{chen-foon-huan-sali} which considered the stochastic heat equation on $\R$.
+the second satisfies \eqref{eq:osgood} while the first does not.
+Assumption \ref{ass:D}(\ref{ass:2}) then also puts a bound on how fast $\sigma$ can grow; again not much faster than linearly.
+Note that Assumption \ref{ass:D}(\ref{ass:3}) excludes drift functions which grow very fast, e.g. $b(x)=e^{x^2}$.
+A very useful result of \cite{geis-mant} states that if $v$ (resp. $\widetilde v$) solves \eqref{eq:SHE:D} with $(b, \sigma)$ (resp. $(\widetilde b, \sigma)$) and the same initial profile, and if $b\ge \widetilde b$, then $v\ge \widetilde v$ up to the time of {\it blowup} of $v$; we say blowup occurs by time $\tau$ if $\sup_{t\le \tau,\; x\in [0,1]} v(t,x) =\infty$.
+Therefore we will have blowup by time $\delta$ with positive probability for $(b=e^{x^2}, \sigma= x(\log x)^{\frac12-\eta})$ since we have it for $(b=x(\log x)^2, \sigma= x(\log x)^{\frac12-\eta})$.
+However we can not conclude \eqref{eq:D:blow} for $b=e^{x^2}$ from our arguments.
+Similarly since we have global existence for $(b= x\log x, \sigma=x(\log x)^{\frac14-\eta})$ we will have global existence for $(\widetilde b, \sigma= x(\log x)^{\frac14-\eta})$ for $\widetilde b \le x\log x$.
+The crucial observation is that it is enough to understand blowup (resp. global existence) for drifts which {\it just} satisfy (resp. {\it just} fail to satisfy) \eqref{eq:osgood}. \end{rem} \begin{rem} Statement \ref{state:2} of the above theorem is not new, and can be proved similarly to Theorem 1.6 of \cite{chen-foon-huan-sali} which considered the stochastic heat equation on $\R$.
 However, in the case of a bounded interval $[0,1]$ the proof turns out to be extremely simple as we will see later.
-Moreover our Assumption \ref{ass:2} is quite close to their main assumption on $b, \sigma$ (they roughly assume $|g(x)|\lesssim f(x)^{\frac14}$ times some log corrections).
+Moreover Assumption \ref{ass:D}(\ref{ass:2}) is quite close to their main assumption on $b, \sigma$ (they roughly assume $|g(x)|\lesssim f(x)^{\frac14}$ times some log corrections).
 On the other hand, statement \ref{state:1} of the above theorem is entirely new.
-So far, explosion under \eqref{eq:osgood} has only been shown in the case when $\sigma$ is bounded (see Theorem 1.7 of \cite{chen-foon-huan-sali}). \end{rem}
+So far, explosion under \eqref{eq:osgood} has only been shown in the case when $\sigma$ is bounded (see \cite{foon-nual}, see Theorem 1.7 of \cite{chen-foon-huan-sali} for explosion on $\R$). \end{rem}